shoebkhan09/cred-manager/app/README.md

 	* oxTrust's oxTrustConfCacheRefresh attribute to determine if a source backend LDAP is enabled ("sourceConfigs" property in JSON).
 If so, password reset won't be enabled regardless of the value of *"enable_pass_reset"*.
 If *"enable_pass_reset"* is not provided and there is no enabled backend LDAP detected, a default value of false is assumed.
 	* oxAuth's oxAuthConfDynamic attribute to get:
 		* the OIDC config endpoint (property "openIdConfigurationEndpoint" in JSON)
+	* The entry corresponding to the OTP custom script to grab configurations needed in case OTP is recognized as an active method for 2FA.
+The file pointed by the `opt_conf_file` entry is parsed as well.

 * app checks Implementation-Version entry in `MANIFEST.MF` file inside `oxauth.war` to guess Gluu version it is running on
 * If *"enabled_methods"* is not present, or has empty value or null, then all supported methods will be enabled.
 The exact set of methods is deduced after inspecting acr_supported_values in the server.
 Depending on current server setup, this can lead to only password (no 2FA at all).
 * If *"oxd-id"* is not present, or has empty value or null, registration of this app with **oxd** will take place.